 Perfecting the will of God –

-Paul endorsed a man named Epaphras as a man of prayer.
-The passion and theme
+Paul endorsed a man, Epaphras, a man of prayer.
+His passion and theme for the Church was that

 and fully assured in all the will of God.
-That is a great prayer, first of all
+That is a great prayer,

-translations define the word "faith" as, “The
+translations define "faith" as, “The

-NASB).
+assurance of things hoped for...” in Heb 11-1 (NASB).
 How important is assurance?
 Our faith rests on it, being the very basis of our

 (98d) Thy kingdom come